margaretmz/ai-fashion-moodboard/README.md

-# ai-fashion-moodboard
+# AI Fashion Moodboard
-Generate unique fashion moodboards to find your next design inspiration.
+A tool that helps generate unique fashion moodboards to find your next design inspiration.